 The origins of my “Friday Offering”

-calling mine a “Friday Offering.”
+passing them on, calling mine a “Friday Offering.”
 I rapidly progressed to finding my own material and my original supplier then ceased his weekly publication but over time my small distribution list has grown and is still growing.
-Encouraged by the
+Encouraged

-feedback and contributions I have received, the ‘Offering’ has grown and the format become established to be my latest news and wry observations, a collection of jokes and amusing quotations.
-I am told that it gets forwarded to every continent
+by the feedback and contributions I have received, the ‘Offering’ has grown and the format become established to be my latest news and wry observations, a collection of jokes and amusing quotations.
+I am told that it gets forwarded to every

 Bob Hambleton's novel, “Sarina’s Challenge,” ISBN

 No. 978-1-911113-48-5 the first book in the Sarina series is available from all usual outlets or direct from the distribtors, simply click here:- http://ow.ly/Y7MV302qc9n